 Optimization on eBay directly addresses the problem of search rankings and involves a unique process that is both distinct from traditional SEO and separate from the practice on other marketplaces.

-Proper SEO on eBay requires (1) a complete overhaul of the listing’s structured data, now referred to as “multi-aspect guidance,” and its on-page keywords, as well as (2) a view to mobile, visual, and even voice search.
+Proper SEO on eBay requires (1) a complete overhaul of the listing’s structured data — including product category selection and complete item aspects — and its on-page keywords, as well as (2) a view to mobile, visual, and even voice search.

 The procedure returns the listing to the state it should have been in from the start.